Thames Torso Murders: Tottenham Court Road and Bedford Square Mystery

 Near Tottenham Court Road, in Bedford Square, a woman's arm was found in a parcel.
 This arm had been tattooed, showing that it might have belonged to a prostitute.

 A human torso was found in a parcel by a police constable as he passed 33 Fitzroy Square five days later.
 The parcel was believed to have been placed at the location between the hours of 10:00 and 10:15.

 Evidence was presented in an inquest on 11 November, held at St. Giles Coroner's Court.
 This concluded that the body parts came from a woman and that they might have been divided by someone who was skilled, but not for the purpose of anatomy.

 The inquest resumed on 9 December.
-More evidence was presented and showed how the body was skilfully dissected and came from a woman, as stated by Dr Jenkins.
+More evidence was presented and showed, as stated by Dr Jenkins, how the body, from a woman, was skillfully dissected.
 This evidence was the right arm, both feet, and the right forearm of a single individual.

 These two mysteries still remain unsolved.